FrogCounters/SimpliFeed-ML/README.md

+# SimpliFeed Machine Learning (Training / Evaluation)

+## Model Architecture / Design

+- Pre-Trained **Pegasus-Large** fine tuned on the **Xsum** dataset for Abstractive Summarisation
+  - Standard Transformer encoder - decoder with Gap Sentences Generation
+  - New Pretraining Objective that is better aligned with downstream fine tuning for abstractive summarisation as compared to conventional MLM techniques
+- Finetuned on a series of Financial News articles and its summary
+- Further Finetuned on **trade-the-event** dataset (Hugging Face Hub)

+To Deploy model(s) uploaded to Hugging Face Hub through AWS, please follow the instructions in the following section `Deploying HuggingFace Model`.
 # Deploying HuggingFace Model

 Below are instructions to Deploy a Hugging Face Model through AWS.
 Although some of the stages are well-documented, there are a few parts (especially later down the instructions) where there is little guidance available.
 Hence, this section serves as a supporting reference.